-Alan Hollinghurst talks to James Naughtie and readers about his 2004 Man Booker prize-winning novel The Line of Beauty.
+Best-selling British writer Alan Hollinghurst talks about his Booker prize-winning novel, The Line of Beauty.